 - Bluehost is the perfect place to start if you are ok prepaying for 36 months.
 You will not find a better host at a better price than $3.49/month.
 If you want to host more than one (unlimited!) blogs choose the $5.95/month “plus” account.

 - SiteGround has a smaller company feel and perfect if you want a great price ($3.95/month) and only want to prepay for 12 months with out-of-this-world friendly support.
-If you want to host multiple sites/blogs, the Bluehost “plus” account is a great value if you plan on having more than one site.
+The "GrowBig" account is a great value if you plan on having more than one site.

 - Media Temple offers higher than usual traffic limits for the account prices making it a solid choice for high-traffic blogs.

 - Flywheel is the best hosting money can buy for the low starting price of $15/month.
 It’s the best experience I’ve ever had at any host but it does get pricey as your traffic increases.

 - Synthesis is for those who want highly-optimized and hands-free hosting for their Genesis Framework WordPress blog.
 Only consider this option once you’re clearing well over 100,000 visitors/month or want a highly managed (and sometimes restrictive) hosting experience with free WordPress themes.